Elijah in the Desert

-Elijah in the Desert is a 1543-1547 oil on panel painting by Daniele da Volterra.
-With Massacre of the Innocents and Madonna and Child with the Infant St John the Baptist and Saint Barbara, it is one of a number of paintings by the artist now in the Uffizi Gallery in Florence.
+Elijah in the Desert is an oil on panel painting by Daniele da Volterra, from c.
+1543-1547.
+With Massacre of the Innocents and Madonna and Child with the Infant St John the Baptist and Saint Barbara, it is one of a number of paintings by the artist now in the Uffizi in Florence.

 History

 The work shows the influence of Michelangelo's work on the artist, especially the Sistine Chapel and Last Judgement.
 It shows the prophet Elijah reflecting on the bread brought to him by a raven and on a vine branch, interpreted in Christian theology as a foreshadowing of the Eucharist.